-- In sixth grade, students apply their understanding of structure and function and scale, from the very small scales in atoms, molecules, and cells to the very large scale of the Solar System. - In seventh grade, students will explore how forces cause changes in motion and how energy is transferred in geologic, atmospheric, and environmental processes. - In eighth grade, students will describe how the constant interaction of stability and change and the process of cause and effect influence the natural world.
+- In sixth grade, students apply their understanding of the cycling of matter, energy flow, structure, and function and scale, as it relates to from the very small scale in-atoms, and-molecules, and cells to the very large scale, geosphere, and the Solar System. - In seventh grade, students will explore investigate the relationship between how-forces and the cause-changes in motion, how energy is transferred in impacts-geologic and atmospheric processes, and the structure and function of cells, and environmental processes. - STOP In eighth grade, students will describe how the constant interaction of stability and change and the process of cause and effect influence the natural world.